-After an accident, you need to take several steps to begin the claims process to recover damages.
+After an accident in Aiken, SC, you need to take several steps to begin the claims process to recover damages.
 This might include contacting your own insurance company, or you might receive communication from another party's auto, home, or business insurance provider, depending on the circumstances of your accident.

 After an accident, you must understand your obligations in speaking with an insurance company whether yours or another party's.
 Saying the wrong thing can negatively affect the outcome of a claim.
 Some might not recover any damages because of the damage they caused when speaking with the insurance company involved with an accident claim.
 Below, we offer a broad overview that covers ten things you should not tell your insurance company after an accident.

 Some assume that admitting they are partially or wholly responsible for an accident puts them in a good light with an insurance adjuster.
 However, this is not the case, regardless of who the policyholder is.
 Insurance companies stay in business by protecting their profits.
 They want to close a claim as soon as possible for as cheap as possible.
 The representative assigned to the case will look for ways to save the company money.